 To ensure a superior quality of cut, keep the blades sharp.
-For convenient sharpening and replacement, you may want to keep extra blades on hand.
+For convenient sharpening and replacement, keep extra blades on hand.

 Blade Safety

 A worn or damaged blade can break, and a piece of the blade could be thrown toward you or bystanders, resulting in serious personal injury or death.
 Trying to repair a damaged blade may result in discontinued safety certification of the product.